dlock8/InterconnectIO_Master/firmware/README.md

 CFG:Write:Eeprom:Default     // Special command to write default value to eeprom CFG:Read:Eeprom:Full?        // Special command to read all data on eeprom

+COM:INITialize:ENAble  {SPI|UART|I2C}  // Set pin as communication
+COM:INITialize:DISable {SPI|UART|I2C} // Reset pin as GPIO
+COM:INITialize:STATus?  {SPI|UART|I2C} // Read if communication is enable or disable

 COM:1WIRE:CHECK?
-[Nb of Onewire devices] COM:1WIRE:WRITE {String 64 chars maximum starting with 64bits lasered ROM}
+[Nb of expected Onewire devices on a link] COM:1WIRE:WRITE {String 64 chars maximum starting with 64bits lasered ROM}
 COM:1WIRE:READ?
 [Nb of Onewire devices]  // read string of all the 1-Wire devices on the link